mu-majid/SSR-React-Redux/README.md

   * The error handling is happening when we actually render the react application (after fetching data occur (whether resolved or rejected))

-  * the below duagram shows that we have separated data fetcing process from error handling process.
-And very **importantly** if an error occur during data fetching, we are still rendering the application and only then we handle errors.
+  * the below diagram shows that we have separated data fetcing process from error handling process.
+And very **importantly** if an error occurs during data fetching, we are still rendering the application and only then we handle errors.

   ![errorhandle](./pics/error-handling.png)

-  **But Why ???** => Remember error handling should also be done on the client, in case a user visit a public initial page then tries to visit a protected page the react app itself should be the one handling errors.
+  **But Why ???** => Remember error handling should also be done on the client, in case a user visit a public initial page then tries to visit a protected page the react app on the browser should be the one handling errors.

   So the benefit is that our error handling is going to work equivalently well on the server and the browser.